 The construction industry has seen a dip in productivity over the years.
 Construction professionals are about half as productive as they were in the 1960’s.
-To help combat the productive labor shortage, the construction industry is undergoing a massive digital transformation.
+To help combat the productive labor shortage and increase efficiency, the construction industry is undergoing a massive digital transformation.
 Everything from project management to labor requests are being automated to streamline workflows and provide better analytics to boost field productivity.

 Resource management is no exception to transformation.
-For the better part of three decades construction professionals have relied on whiteboards and spreadsheets to manage their workforce.
-These tools have helped manage scheduling and time sheets, but they lack the insight and analytics needed to maximize field productivity.
+For the better part of three decades construction professionals and their respective companies have relied on whiteboards and spreadsheets for collecting information to manage their workforce.
+These tools have helped manage scheduling and time sheets, but they lack the insights and advanced analytics needed to maximize field productivity.

 According to FMI, 95% of construction data goes unused.
-Imagine if you could use workforce data to better predict project outcomes, forecast future staffing needs, and use people analytics to track your team’s skills and experience as they move up the company ladder.
+Imagine if you could use workforce data to better predict project outcomes, optimize working hours, forecast future staffing needs, and use people analytics to track your team’s skills and experience as they move up the company ladder.
 Sounds pretty great, right?

 The people are the pulse of every organization and the foundation for all future planning.
-Workforce intelligence helps organizational decision makers create a stronger foundation for resource planning, while providing actionable insights to help drive the efficiency and usefulness of your workforce insight.
+Workforce intelligence and workplace intelligence software helps organizational decision makers create a stronger foundation for resource planning, while providing actionable insights to help drive the efficiency and usefulness of your workforce insight.

-Leverage historical project data to make informed bidding and staffing decisions.
+Leverage historical project data obtained through workforce intelligence software to make informed bidding and staffing decisions as you increase efficiency.

-Forecast your project pipeline to put forward a winning team.
+Use workforce intelligence software to forecast your project pipeline and make informed decisions to put forward a winning team.

 Though workforce intelligence tools for the construction industry are relatively new, there are a few core insights that create the foundation for more effective planning and more efficient data management.